Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

             }
         }
   ```
-   In order to run this pipeline, the Shared Library Repository needs to be avaiable in Jenkins.
-It was configured in Manage Jenkins > System >
+   To run this pipeline, the Shared Library Repository must be available in Jenkins.
+This was configured under Manage Jenkins > System > Global Pipeline Libraries, where the repository URL,
-   Global Pipeline Libraries, adding the repository url, versioning with the main branch, and the credentials fot authentication.
+   the main branch for versioning, and the credentials for authentication were added.

    ![Diagram](./images/global-pipeline-library.png)

-   This configuration allows Jenkins to use the Shared Libraries in all pipelines, but in further steps, another configuration will be done.
-Now     this library needs to be declared in
+   This configuration allows Jenkins to use the Shared Library across all pipelines.
+However, further configuration will be done later to limit its scope.
+For now, the library must be
-  Jenkinsfile.
+   declared in the Jenkinsfile.

    ```
     @Library('jenkins-shared-library')